 TSTC may use photographs or signatures of students for publication purposes unless the student requests that photographs or signatures should not be used.
-It is the student's responsibility to notify TSTC in writing of his/her desire not to be used in photos or publications by completing the appropriate form at the Admissions and Records Office.
+It is the student's responsibility to notify TSTC in writing of his/her desire not to be used in photos or publications by completing the appropriate form at the Office of the Registrar.